Join our Newsletter!

 Six friends and one passion

-At that time, they were contacted by a Swiss organic farmer and ecologist, Urs Riggenbach.
+At that time, they were joined by a Swiss organic farmer and ecologist, Urs Riggenbach.
 At a very young age, Urs went to live and study in India and Maine, US.
-He heard about what was starting to grow as “Solar Fire” during a visit to Open Source Ecology.
-Also convinced by the necessity of spreading this powerful tech, Urs was willing to start a project in Nepal for a school.
+Also convinced by the necessity of spreading this powerful solar tech, Urs was willing to start a project in Nepal for a school.
 He met Eerik in Gujarat, India, when Eerik was working on bigger systems.
-Later on, after successful tests in India, Urs welcomed Eerik, Will, Eva and other enthusiastic people to build one solar concentrator Helios on his parent’s farm in Switzerland and test steam production with success.
+Later on, after successful tests in India, Urs welcomed the small team to build a solar concentrator Helios in Switzerland to test steam production with success.

 2015: turning point